 What is PPC (Pay per click)?

-Ever seen the word ‘ad’ or ‘sponsored’ next to a search engine result or a link on a website?
-Of course you have.
-That, my friend, is the result of someone’s PPC efforts.
+When you see the word ‘ad’ or ‘sponsored’ next to a search engine result or a link on a website, that is the result of someone’s PPC efforts.
 And, if you click on that ad, the advertiser pays a set amount for your click, which is based on a ‘bid’ amount.

 The advertiser has identified a set of search terms and, using Google Ads, Bing, or Facebook, makes a bid of how much they are willing to pay to appear in the search results.
 For a competitive industry with lots of businesses looking to get the top result, this bid can be quite high…